 - WordPress Sites at Risk From PHP Code Execution

-Sen. Tim Scott (R-SC) emphasized that he notion these efforts were faulty, the product of those led off target by means of “the ones at the left have done a sincerely true job promoting fear and department.”
+Sen. Tim Scott (R-SC) emphasized that he notion these efforts were faulty, the product of those led off target using “the ones at the left have done a sincerely true job promoting fear and department.”

-Even so, he freely admitted that he believes what they’re doing is working.
+Even so, he freely admitted that he believes their actions are working.
 “It’s lamentably inconsistent with reality, but it does inspire people, along with in here,” Scott stated.
-“You have to always be impacted, in my opinion, via your parts calling in approximately a difficulty — whether or not you believe them or now not.”
+“You always have to be impacted, in my opinion, via your parts calling in approximately a difficulty — whether or not you believe them or now not.”

-Scott argued that there’d be something damaged about the Senate if its members overlooked its ingredients.
-“Our purpose is to serve everybody in our states, so we’re continually impacted, to a lesser or to a more diploma,” Scott stated.
-“I’m always moved by mothers who have extreme concerns and mind about the health care debate.”
+Scott argued that the Senate would be damaged if its members overlooked its ingredients.
+“Our purpose is to serve everybody in our states, so we’re continually impacted, to a lesser or a more diploma,” Scott stated.
+“I’m always moved by mothers who have extreme concerns and minds about the health care debate.”

-Sen. Joe Manchin (D-WV) introduced: “People are speak me out from their heart and that has been very, very powerful.
-They’ve needed to see what impact this may have on humans’ lives.”
+Sen. Joe Manchin (D-WV) introduced: “People speak me out from their heart, and that has been very powerful.
+They’ve needed to see how this may impact humans’ lives.”

 “It became difficult earlier than they came,” introduced Don Stewart, Majority Leader Mitch McConnell’s deputy chief of personnel, of the protesters.

-These senators’ obvious admission — that grassroots pressure affected their votes — taken aback a number of the organizers maximum responsible for encouraging it.
+These senators’ obvious admission — that grassroots pressure affected their votes — took aback some of the organizers responsible for encouraging it.

 “I’ve been an activist a long time,” stated Ben Wikler, Washington director of MoveOn.Org.
-“Targets of activism admitting it’s had an effect on them?
+“Targets of activism admitting it’s affected them?
 That by no means happens. ”

-Back on January 10, Wikler sent out an inner strategy memo to different liberal activists laying out their plan to defeat the health bill.
-“Track GOP senators and even individuals of Congress to identify moments whilst they will seem in public,” the email said.
-“Keep some capacity uncommitted and an organizing plan prepared with the intention to pass dozens of humans when the moment comes.”
+On January 10, Wikler sent an inner strategy memo to different liberal activists laying out their plan to defeat the health bill.
+“Track GOP senators and even individuals of Congress to identify moments while they will seem in public,” the email said.
+“Keep some capacity uncommitted and an organizing plan prepared to pass dozens of humans when the moment comes.”

-The protests persevered as soon as senators came returned to paintings, and any other set of protests is planned for this weekend.
-Activists had no doubts that what they have been doing become shaping the route of rules.
+The protests persevered as soon as senators returned to paintings, and any other set of demonstrations is planned for this weekend.
+Activists had no doubts that what they had been doing had shaped the route of rules.

 “It’s been simply essential, and it will likely be critical going forward,” said Carol Paris, sixty-four, president of Physicians for a National Health Program, as she marched into Sen. Shelley Capito’s (R-WV) office, approximately the grassroots push in opposition to the invoice on Wednesday.

-Five minutes later, approximately a hundred feet down the corridor, 21-year-vintage Savannah Dysard become one among 15 or so activists shouting approximately Medicaid out of doors the workplaces of Sen. Ben Sasse (R-NE).
+Five minutes later, approximately a hundred feet down the corridor, 21-year-vintage Savannah Dysart became among 15 or so activists shouting approximately Medicaid out of doors of Sen. Ben Sasse’s (R-NE) workplaces.

-“Once the GOP saw a face and a story — once they started seeing us right here — they started wondering the bill,” Dysard stated.
+“Once the GOP saw a face and a story — once they started seeing us right here — they started wondering about the bill,” Dysart stated.
 “And I suppose it’s made all of the distinction.”